Minolta Hi-Matic 7 and Konica Auto S2

 First class lenses

-The real standout feature of these cameras is their high-performance lenses:
+The standout feature of these cameras is their high-performance lenses:

 Minolta Hi-Matic 7: six-element, 45mm f/1.8 Rokkor-PF.